codepress/admin-columns/readme.txt

 = 4.1.8 =
 Release Date: tbd

-* [Added] New column for Order overview page: Product Tags
 * [Added] New columns for the Users table: Fullname, Author Slug and Username / Login.
 * [Fixed] CSS conflict on overview pages where post type is 'Modal'